 Four themes run through the book: the Spanish obsession with both riches and spreading the Gospel; the courage of the explorers; the outsized role of former Jews; and the key role of powerful women.
-(Fortunately, the Spanish Inquisition is NOT a theme.
-The book only lightly touches on the Inquisition and does not obsess about it—while the Inquisition is frequently (and ignorantly) brought up today, originally due to anti-Catholic sentiment of 19th Century Protestant historians and today due to generalized anti-Christian bigotry, it was actually relatively trivial and unimportant in the overall sweep of Spanish history, not to mention world history.)
+(Fortunately, the Spanish Inquisition is not a theme.
+The book only lightly touches on the Inquisition and does not obsess about it—while the Inquisition is frequently (and ignorantly) brought up today, originally due to anti-Catholic sentiment of nineteenth-century Protestant historians and today due to generalized anti-Christian bigotry, it was actually relatively trivial and unimportant in the overall sweep of Spanish history, not to mention world history.)

 As to the theme of riches, the title “Rivers of Gold” refers to one of the many over-optimistic assessments of the New World sent back to Spain’s monarchs by explorers.
 Thomas notes that “the physical attraction of gold exercised men’s minds in those days in a way impossible now to recapture.”
 This is evident from Spanish behavior in the book—sure, explorers wanted to get rich, just like people today, but the totalizing obsession seems odd by our standards.
 Gold simply had a talismanic pull for men of those times, in a way it does not now.

 Equally strange to most people of modern mind is the obsession with bringing Christianity to the pagans, which all the Spanish explorers regarded as a holy and critical goal, much more important than preserving the lives, property or freedom of indigenous people.
 The Spaniards believed strongly they were giving eternal life to those otherwise damned.
 Failure to understand this makes much Spanish colonial behavior incomprehensible.
-It all seems like a lot of cognitive dissonance to us—Spanish explorers raped, killed, enslaved and stole, all the while regularly going to Mass and Confession, and congratulating themselves on their behavior because they were bringing God and civilization to the pagans.
+It all seems like a lot of cognitive dissonance to us—Spanish explorers raped, killed, enslaved and stole, all the while regularly going to Mass and confession, and congratulating themselves on their behavior because they were bringing God and civilization to the pagans.
 As Thomas says, “They made their conquests with a clear conscience, certain that they were taking with them civilization, believing that they would in the end permit these new people to leave behind their backward conditions.
 Who can doubt now that they were right to denounce the idea of religion based on human sacrifice or the simple worship of the sun or the rain?”
 (Of course, many today actually do doubt exactly that.)

 That’s also not to say that many Spaniards didn’t grasp the cognitive dissonance of such behavior.
 Very early in the conquests Spanish religious, led by the famous Dominican friar Bartolomé de las Casas, aggressively attacked their own people for their mistreatment of the indigenous people and demanded, with intermittent success, that the Spanish monarchs put a stop to it.
 As one priest in Hispaniola castigated his parishioners, “[The voice of Christ crying in the wilderness] says that you are in mortal sin, that you are living and may die in it, because of the cruelty and tyranny which you use in dealing with these innocent people. . . .
 Are these not men?
 Have they not rational souls?
 Are you not bound to love them as you love yourselves?”
 The result was a set of very public royal inquiries, which alleviated bad behavior to a certain extent, though royal decrees to treat the indigenous inhabitants better were widely ignored.
 Thomas notes “We should recognize that this debate was unique in the history of empires.
 Did Rome, Athens or Macedon inspire such a debate in respect of their conquests?”
 But ultimately this did little for the indigenous peoples, and as Thomas also notes, one unintended response was to import more black slaves, about whom (oddly, given that racism in the modern sense didn’t exist) there were fewer such concerns, thus beginning the Atlantic slave trade.